 This particular attack was sophisticated: the attackers knew how to fool fraud-detection measures regarding the location of mobile phones, their device IDs, and more.
 In order to do this, the attackers stole information from users’ mobiles and set up phone emulators that would appear to the bank to be legitimate.
 In some of the cases, the attackers even made the phones appear to be new phones registered by a customer.
 An interesting aspect of this attack was that it appears to have been automated, thus enabling the attackers to steal large amounts of money.

 The above sounds impressive, but in reality, it was much easier than it should have been.
 This is due to the fact that although these banks utilize multi-factor authentication that “should” prevent exactly this type of fraudulent activity, the multi-factor method used was SMS-based OTP (one-time passwords sent by SMS to the user).
 Unfortunately, as is well known, SMS-based OTPs provide poor security and indeed the attackers were able to steal them.
 Now, it’s not clear how this was achieved but what we do know is that there are many ways of bypassing SMS-based OTP.

-Fortunately, such methods do exist (e.g., the Unbound platform that leverages secure multi-party computation to protect keys), but first banks and other enterprises need to begin by recognizing that the security weaknesses of SMS-based OTP outweigh the usability advantages.
+Fortunately, such methods do exist, such as leveraging secure multi-party computation to protect keys, but first banks and other enterprises need to begin by recognizing that the security weaknesses of SMS-based OTP outweigh the usability advantages.
 This is especially true when strong solutions that work with users’ mobiles do exist, and so it isn’t necessary to require external hardware devices which are indeed problematic.
 I hope that enterprises and banks make the move to better technology that can provide higher security without harming usability.